The Origin of Black People With Blue Eyes

 "Originally, we all had brown eyes," says Professor Hans Eiberg from the University of Copenhagen's Department of Cellular and Molecular Medicine.
 "But a genetic mutation affecting the OCA2 gene in our chromosomes resulted in the creation of a switch, which literally turned off the ability to produce brown eyes."

-The mutation can be compared to an error in the recipe to create brown eyes, which led to the amount of the ingredient melanin to be altered.
-This resulted in very little melanin production in the iris of the eyes, and the low melanin concentration, being insufficient to produce brown eyes, produces blue eyes2.
+The mutation can be compared to an error in the recipe to create brown eyes, in which the amount of melanin is altered.
+The result is very little melanin production in the iris of the eyes, and the low melanin concentration, being insufficient to produce brown eyes, produces blue eyes2.

 For 10,000 years, the blue-eye gene has been passed on from parents to offspring and has spread to different geographical regions.
 A descendant often has blue eyes if he or she inherited the right set of genes from both parents, and it is believed that almost every blue-eyed person on earth today inherited the same mutation from the same source.

 A tiny fraction of blue eyes are caused by health conditions such as waardenburg syndrome and ocular albinism.
 These conditions are characterized by pigmentation problems, and can affect as many as six different genes responsible for eye color.
 These health conditions impact the growth and development of pigment-producing cells, and can potentially lead to a much lower pigment concentration than in the case of the OCA2 mutation, producing brighter (almost white) blue eyes.